Professor-eng/Poor-Visibility-on-Parking-Induced-Congestion/README.md

 # AI-Driven Parking & Congestion Intelligence

-An AI-driven system for detecting illegal parking hotspots in Bengaluru and measuring their impact on traffic congestion.
+An AI based solution for identifying illegal parking hotspots in Bengaluru and gauging their effects on traffic congestion.

 **Live demo:** https://poor-visibility-on-parking-induced-congestion-rydynvc8bnzzvcmb.streamlit.app/